batuhgursoy/imdbtop10/README.md

 # imdb_top_10

-A new Flutter project.
+IMDB Top 10 List Project.
+Used ListView and Cart widgets.

-## Getting Started
+## Getting Started!

 This project is a starting point for a Flutter application.